How To Download YouTube Playlist Using Python

 Downloading the Videos

-The Playlist object provides a videos property which is an iterable of YouTube objects.
+The Playlist object provides a videos property which is iterable of YouTube objects.
 You first iterate through the list of videos in the playlist using a for loop and enumerate function.:

-for index, v in enumerate(playlist.videos, start=1):
+for index, video in enumerate(tqdm(playlist.videos, desc="Downloading playlist", unit="video"), start=1):

 ...